-Coursework in the Prevention Science specialization focuses on the processes of lifespan development and normative family functioning, as well as theories of prevention science and risk and resilience.
+The Prevention Science Specialization coursework focuses on lifespan developmental processes and normative family functioning, as well as theories of prevention science and risk and resilience.
 Students gain skills such as program planning and evaluation, program administration, grant writing, research design, and technical communication.
-Graduates of the Prevention Science program enter careers in program evaluation, policy analysis, education, and the management of prevention and intervention programs in human services.
-For students who are interested in prevention-oriented research careers, this specialization articulates well with the Applied Developmental Science doctoral program.
+Graduates of this specialization enter careers in managing prevention and intervention programs in human services and the non-profit sector, program evaluation, policy analysis, and education.

 |HDFS 549||Research Methods I||3|